 I want to understand a little more about foreign policy, where he'd want to go.

-Uh certainly doesn't put me in Obama or Clinton's camp, but John and I have some pretty fundamental uh disagreements.
+But John and I have some pretty fundamental disagreements.

-Well, I'm telling you what, if a if a moderate independent candidate like McCain cannot get the Hegel endorsement, where are we?
+Well, I'm telling you what, if a moderate independent candidate like McCain cannot get the Hagel endorsement, where are we?

 This is troubling, ladies and gentlemen.

-Unless, of course, Senator Hagel's holding out for a pipe dream uh for his own third party candidacy or independent candidacy somewhere down the line.
+Unless, of course, Senator Hagel's holding out for a pipe dream for his own third-party candidacy or independent candidacy somewhere down the line.

-The uh New York Times, Elizabeth Bumiller, uh, a picture of the haughty John Kerry, and uh Senator McCain sitting somewhere in uh deep leather chairs, McCain slouching like he's fatigued and tired.
+The New York Times, Elizabeth Bumiller, a picture of the haughty John Kerry and Senator McCain sitting somewhere in deep leather chairs, McCain slouching like he's fatigued and tired.

-The caption of the picture, Senators John Carey left.
+The caption to the picture, Senators John Kerry left.

 John McCain meeting with reporters in 2002 as they discussed automobile mileage standards.